scottonanski/persistent-mind-model/README.md

 [![Python](https://img.shields.io/badge/python-3.10%2B-blue)](https://github.com/scottonanski/persistent-mind-model)
 [![License](https://img.shields.io/badge/license-dual-orange)](https://github.com/scottonanski/persistent-mind-model)

-PMM is a Python system for maintaining persistent AI personality traits, memory, and behavioral patterns across conversations and models.
-It stores conversation events, tracks commitments, and applies personality drift based on interaction patterns.
+PMM is a Python framework that gives an AI assistant a durable identity, memory, and behavior that persist across sessions, devices, and model backends.
+It logs interactions as structured events, tracks commitments, and applies controlled behavioral “drift” based on real usage.

-Think of PMM as a personal, persistent AI assistant that maintains a consistent identity and behavior, adapting and extending itself over time across diverse operational contexts.
-Users can connect external API endpoints or local LLMs as substrate engines to feed persistence, while PMM develops a customized persona free from vendor lock-in.

-In simple terms, it addresses key challenges in LLM applications, such as maintaining consistent personality, memory, and commitments across different models, sessions, and devices.

-That said, lower-end LLMs—such as Gemma3:1b-qat—often struggle to keep pace with the "mind."
-Their outputs can contaminate the database by introducing hallucinations.
-Interestingly, switching to more capable models—such as gpt-4-nano—appears to restore memory fidelity.

-And here’s the part worth stressing: the “evolution” of the mind is intentionally a slow burn 🔥.
-This is by design.
-The persistent mind-model reinforces steady, deliberate growth that evolves in sync with the user’s interactions, ensuring stability over speed.
+Think of it as a persistent layer, or better yet a Ai "mind" that the user owns, running on top of any LLM.
+You can swap between local models or remote APIs without losing the mind’s state—PMM keeps the identity and memory intact while the underlying model can change, avoiding vendor lock‑in.

+PMM isn’t just about recall—it’s about gradual identity formation.
+Each interaction is recorded, reflected on, and woven into a self‑model.
+Traits, habits, and commitments evolve slowly and deliberately, so behavior stays consistent while improving over time.

+Model quality matters: very small models can introduce noise that degrades memory; more capable models generally improve fidelity.
+Regardless of substrate, the mind remains consistent.

+By design, evolution is a slow burn—steady, evidence‑driven, and anchored in your interactions.
+It aims for stability over speed, so the assistant feels like a companion that grows with you rather than a tool that resets every session.

+In simple terms: PMM is an AI that remembers, stays consistent, and gradually becomes itself.

 ---